joshmaglione/BRational/md_files/docs/brat-methods.md

 \[
 	H = \dfrac{(1 + x^3)(1 + x^4)(1 + x^5)}{(1 - x)(1 - x^2)(1 - x^3)^2(1 - x^4)(1 - x^5)}
 \]
 from a simplified expression.
-Then we recover this particular expression using `fix_denominator`.
+Then we recover this particular expression using `change_denominator`.

 ```python
 sage: x = polygens(QQ, 'x')[0]